SHE / ANY

 INTERACTIVE

-THE FOLLOWING WORK IS INFORMED BY QUEERNESS, INTERSECTIONALITY, THE SPACES WE OCCUPY, AND THE LAND THAT SUSTAINS US
+THE FOLLOWING WORK IS INFORMED BY QUEERNESS, INTERSECTIONALITY, THE SPACES WE OCCUPY, THE LAND AND COMMUNITY THAT SUSTAINS US—

 TEACHING LESSONS OF HOPE AND WONDER TO THOSE WHO ENGAGE.